Over the past two years, bishops have debated, reflected and fervently prayed about the future of The United Methodist Church.

 During their November meeting, the bishops began training.
-They will continue to have training sessions at least once each month before the special session.
+They will continue to have training sessions at least once each month leading up to the special session.
 They are working with a professional parliamentarian in their preparations.

-The entire gathering will require only five or six different presiding officers, Bishop Thomas J. Bickerton told his fellow bishops.
+The entire gathering will require only five or six different presiding officers, the New York Conference's Bishop Thomas J. Bickerton told his fellow bishops.
 Bickerton represents the bishops on the Commission on General Conference, the group that plans the big meeting.

 General Conference delegates from around the globe will only have three days to complete their legislative work.
 The first day — when people arrive from around the globe and possibly deal with travel delays — delegates will spend largely in prayer.

 The next day, Sunday, Feb.
-24, delegates will seek to determine which of the multiple plans the majority wants to refine.
+24, with bishops presiding, delegates will seek to determine which of the multiple plans the majority wants to refine.

 On Monday, Feb.
 25, all delegates will meet in a single legislative committee to do that refining work and vote on all legislative petitions.
 This is to fulfill the denominational policy that all petitions receive a vote in legislative committees.